estevaofon/nox.nvim/README.md

 # nox.nvim

-A Neovim plugin for Nox language support with advanced syntax highlighting.
+A simple and efficient syntax highlighting plugin for the Nox programming language in Neovim.

 ## Features

-- 🎨 Advanced syntax highlighting
+- 🎨 Syntax highlighting for Nox language constructs
-- 📝 Automatic file type detection for `.nx` files
+- 🚀 Automatic filetype detection for `.nx` files
-- ⚡ Real-time highlighting updates
+- ⚡ Fast and lightweight
-- 🔧 Customizable highlight groups
-- 📦 Zero dependencies
+- 🔧 Zero configuration required

 ## Installation